 The Administrative Appeals Tribunal acknowledges the Traditional Owners and Custodians of Country throughout Australia and acknowledges their continuing connection to land, waters and community.
-We pay our respects to the people, the cultures and the Elders past, present and emerging.
+We pay our respects to the people, the cultures and the Elders past and present.

 About the artwork

 With permission, the AAT selected Kulabbarl to display in our reception areas because it represents connection, nourishment and renewal.
 In the artist’s own words:

 Kulabbarl is what we Bininj (Aboriginal people) call a billabong, where the flow of a river is blocked and builds up in the rain.
 Lots of fish are concentrated there, especially when the water starts to recede in the dry season.

 In small billabongs, we catch things like burd (freshwater bream), marrngunj (small eel-tailed catfish) wakih (freshwater shrimp), kedjebe (file snakes) and ngalmangiyi (long-necked turtle).

 And in big billabongs, we go and get fish like namarnkol (barramundi), kuluybirr (saratoga) and manmakkawarri (catfish).
 Sometimes we see kinga (saltwater crocodiles) or kumoken (freshwater crocodiles).